rodneyshupe/Cookbook/Recipes/Entrees/Pork/SpicedPorkLettuceWraps.rst

 Directions
 ----------

-1. Whisk sour cream, mint, water, and 1/4 teaspoon cumin together in bowl;
+1. Whisk sour cream, mint, water, and 1/4 teaspoon cumin together in a bowl;
    season with salt and pepper to taste.
 Set aside.
 2. Cook pork in 12-inch nonstick skillet over medium-high heat until no longer pink, about 4 minutes, breaking up meat with spoon.
-Stir in Sriracha, garlic, remaining 3/4 teaspoon cumin, 1 teaspoon salt, and 1/2 teaspoon pepper and cook until fragrant, about 2 minutes.
+Stir in Sriracha, garlic, remaining 3/4 teaspoon cumin, 1 teaspoon salt, and 1/2 teaspoon pepper; cook until fragrant, about 2 minutes.
 Transfer to 1 side of large serving platter.
 Arrange lettuce, avocado, and mango on empty side of platter.
 Serve, passing sour cream mixture separately.